ten-protocol/ten-test/README.md

 Once installed it should be possible to run all tests from the pysys.py cli as described in the following sections.
 Note that depending on differences in your installation, and should you want to add in your own accounts on Goerli, you may need to override the `.default.properties` file by creating a user specific properties file e.g.
-`.username.properties` file, where `username` is the output of running `whoami`.
-Common overrides will include the path to various binaries used when running the tests, and account details e.g. for real accounts on Goerli.
-An example of an override properties file is as given below where binary locations and the Infura project ID for the user are set as overrides;
+`.<username>.properties` file, where `<username>` is the output of running `whoami`.
+Common overrides will include the path to various binaries used when running the tests, and account details e.g. for real accounts on Goerli or Arbitrum.
+An example of an override properties file is as given below where binary locations and the project ID for Goerli and Arbitrum are set as overrides, along with real accounts as set up within metamask;

 ```
 [binaries.darwin]